 One Teen’s Cross-Country Crusade to Raise Awareness for Rare Diseases

 Advocacy Gabriel Low was diagnosed with hypokalemic periodic paralysis at a young age, but it took his mother decades to receive her own diagnosis.
-He decided to bike 3,000 miles to raise money and awareness for other diseases that are difficult to diagnose.
+He decided to bike 3,000 miles to raise money and awareness for other rare diseases.